Hello, I’m Cynthia Dimon, LCSW

 Education & License

-Advanced training in evidence-based therapies for anxiety (OCD, panic, health), depression and anger (CBT, ACT, Mindfulness, DBT interventions)
+Advanced training in evidence-based therapies for anxiety, depression, and anger

 Association for Contextual Behavioral Sciences